 Back in those days, some folk found Proxy 3 to be useful for their basic web surfing.
 Proxy 4 is more scalable and robust.
 However, newer browsers address the problems that these proxies solved, so these proxies are no longer very useful.

-The typical interaction between a web browser and a web server occurs in two stages: first, the browser sends a request to a server, which performs checks to ensure the request is to a valid document and that the browser has permission to access the document; second, the server sends a reply to the browser, which performs checks to ensure the valid is valid and if the document is executable (a Java applet, for example) that it does not violate any security restrictions as it executes.
+The typical interaction between a web browser and a web server occurs in two stages: first, the browser sends a request to a server, which performs checks to ensure the request is to a valid document and that the browser has permission to access the document; second, the server sends a reply to the browser, which performs checks to ensure the document is valid and, if it is executable (Java applet), that it does not violate any security restrictions as it executes.
 A web proxy server can sit between a browser and server.
 Most web proxies are used for firewalls, caching, or filtering.
 The MURI Proxy (part of the MURI research project) both filters and modifies documents sent in a reply.
 In particular, our proxy modifies Java applets to restrict their behavior.
 This proxy is not designed to be a foolproof system to catch all hostile Java classes that are sent over the network; rather, it is a convenient tool with which we can experiment with restrictions for Java applets.

 The general architecture of the MURI Proxy involves intercepting and acting on both HTTP requests and replies.
 A request can be handled in one of four ways: